 Denver Distracted Driving Accident Lawyers

 Distracted drivers are the biggest danger most of us face when we get behind the wheel.
 Almost anything can become a distraction, and anything that takes a driver’s focus away from the road can be deadly.
 A split second of inattention can lead to serious crashes and catastrophic injuries.
-When distractions are combined with excessive speeds, the consequences are often fatal.
+Even worse, when distractions are combined with excessive speeds, the consequences are often fatal.

 If you believe your crash was caused by a distracted driver, please know you are not alone and you have options available to you.
-Before you accept an insurance settlement or sign anything, contact a Denver car accident attorney at the Tenge Law Firm, LLC, and sit down to discuss your case.
+Before you accept an insurance settlement or sign anything an insurance adjuster offers you, contact a Denver car accident attorney at the Tenge Law Firm, LLC, by calling (303) 502-5587.
 We’ll look for the maximum compensation to cover all your injuries and losses, even the emotional ones.
-And if we represent you, you pay no fee to us until after you’ve recovered money from the at-fault.
+And if we represent you, you pay no fee to us until after you’ve recovered money from the at-fault driver.

 When people get behind the wheel of a car, truck, or SUV, they assume an awesome responsibility.
 When you’re driving, you have direct control over thousands of pounds of machinery, which can travel much faster than most people can fully appreciate.
 Being able to react quickly is essential to safely operating a vehicle, and anything that takes away your reaction time is a serious danger to everyone on the road.